Rohitkushwaha79/Intel_Image_Classification/README.md

 ## Contact

-For questions, feedback, or collaborations, please contact [Rohit Chandara Maurya] at [rm9093036@gmail.com].
+For questions, feedback, or collaborations, please contact me at rm9093036@gmail.com .